devYaoYH/cogPsychLab_toolkit/README.md

 ## Searching for paths

 Use `search_graph.py` and supply filtered word list and .graph file to generate paths for each word pair.
-Graph is loaded into memory and bi-directional bfs is run with memoization to search for paths.
+Graph is loaded into memory and a bfs is run with memoization to search for paths.